 All documents must be originals.
-Photocopy passports will be accepted but original seen at a later date.
+Photocopy passports will be accepted but the original has to be seen at a later date.

 If you are not British

-A Declaration of Status by Non-UK Nationals form should be complete by all parties to a marriage or civil partnership whose nationality on their notice form is not shown as British.
+A Declaration of Status by Non-UK Nationals form should be completed by all parties to a marriage or civil partnership whose nationality on their notice form is not shown as British.

 You may need to provide a Certificate of No Impediment (CONI).
-This is a document from your home country stating you are free to get married or have a civil partnership.
+This is a document from your home country stating you are free to get married.
 If you have been a resident in the UK for more than two years, evidence of this will be accepted in place of a CONI.

 Contact the UK Border Agency for advice on entry requirements to the UK under immigration rules for marriage and civil partnerships.